 4. Not only savory dishes.
 You can create fancy desserts by adding, for example, a touch of shaved truffle to the cream that you serve with your waffles.

 If you visit the historic centre of San Miniato don't forget to stop at Falaschi butchery.
 Since 1925, they have been producing high-quality cold cuts, following the same rules and preparation methods handed down from generation to generation.
 Their products are exclusively handmade using pork meat of traditional swine reared on local farms.

 The famous Via Francigena passes through the hills where Pietro Becconcini grows his grape vines for the production of San Miniato reds, whites and Vin Santo.
 Among the local produce you can find a very special wine made with Tempranillo: a Spanish black grape variety grown to make full-bodied red wines in Spain.
 It’s said that seeds of Tempranillo were planted in this area many centuries ago.

 In medieval times, the Francigena was the main connecting route between northern Europe and Rome, and one of the three major pilgrimages with the other two being the pilgrimage to the Holy Land and the “Camino de Santiago”.
 San Miniato was an important religious place and a seat of a prestigious episcopal curia.
 Some priests were distributed throughout its territory and were in charge of supervising the farming operations.
 According to research, they probably planted the first grape seeds of Tempranillo in San Miniato.

-San Miniato boasts excellent food producers and renowned chefs, so I suggest you stop at one of the many restaurants in town to taste some local specialties .
-Among the best restaurants in San Miniato Vetrina Toscana recommends:
+San Miniato boasts excellent food producers and renowned chefs, so we suggest you stop at one of the many restaurants in town to taste some local specialties.
+Take a look at Vetrina Toscana to find the best restaurants in San Miniato.